fpgaemu/fpgaemu/docs/axi.rst

 Here is an example of a typical read/write AXI transaction.

--   To write, the master first provides the address (0x0) to write to, as well as the aformentioned data specifications (4 beats of 4 bytes each, data type of INCR).
+-   To write, the master first provides the address (0x0) to write to, as well as the data specifications (4 beats of 4 bytes each, data type of INCR).
 Both the master and slave then exchange a handshake for verification.